-Food plays a big part of any family holiday or one-day trip outing.
+Food plays a big part of any family holiday or day trip outing.
 Children can be picky eaters at any age, and finding a family-friendly dining spot to suit all tastes and appetites can be a huge challenge.
 Vancouver is justly famous for its wide and affordable variety of dining out options.
 This multicultural mix has produced some of the best restaurants of their kind in North America.
-Here are our recommendations on where to eat with kids in Vancouver – tried and tested by yours truly!
+Here are our recommendations on where to eat with kids in Vancouver – tried and tested by yours truly.
+Bon Appetit!

 Guu with Garlic Izakaya – Robson Street Downtown.
 Recommended by Seattle Mom Lora S. as one of her favorite kid-friendly Japanese cuisine choices when they visit the city.
 Japanese tapas-style plates are meant for sharing, the atmosphere is noisy and happy, and the service is quick.
 Try the chicken karaage and if you’re adventurous, the octopus balls.

 Nicli AnticaPizzeria – Gastown.
 The best wood-fired oven, thin crust Italian pizza in the city.
 Also serving the best Shirley Temples in town, according to our young drink aficionados.
 Choose and share some different pizza pies, such as the traditional Margherita, spicy Diavola, or salty Napoletana (more anchovies!) at this popular eatery.
 Gluten-free options are available.

 The Keg – Granville Island.
 A family-friendly steakhouse with a good kids’ menu (including raw veggie plate) and a great selection of steak options for adults.
 A higher price point, but good value and friendly service.